Skip to main content

 Introduction

-This transparency statement explains the AI systems we use, how they function, and the data they rely on.
-This aligns with the Australian Government’s Policy for the responsible use of AI in government and the requirements for AI transparency.
-It is also part of our ongoing commitment to safe and responsible use of AI and innovation.
+This aligns with the Australian Government's Policy for the responsible use of AI in government and the requirements for AI transparency.
+It also reflects our ongoing commitment to safe and responsible use of AI and innovation.

 Scope and applications